KoBeWi/Godot-Universal-Fade/README.md

 <img src="Media/ReadmeCrossfade.gif" width="320">

 You can achieve this effect by using `crossfade_prepare()` and `crossfade_execute()` functions.
-The former will take "snapshot" of the current screen.
+The former will take a snapshot of the current screen.
 It will be frozen until the effect is finished.
 The second will do the actual crossfade.
-The idea is that you change the screens (e.g. change scene, make something appear) between these methods.
+The idea is that you change the screens (e.g. change scene, make something appear) in between these methods.

 Example code for changing scene with a crossfade:
 ```GDScript